Before application

 Living costs in Stuttgart vary depending on lifestyle.
 Students should budget around € 1000 per month (2025) for expenses such as rent, public transport, health insurance, food, and personal needs.

-Visa requirements depend on your nationality.
-Students from for example the EU, USA, Canada, Japan, South Korea, Australia, Brazil and more, do not need a visa by law for entry but must apply for a residence permit after arrival.
+Students from the UK, Ukraine, Australia, Brazil, Canada, Japan, South Korea, and the USA do not need a visa by law for entry, but must apply for a residence permit after arrival.

 Students from other non-EU countries must apply for a student visa at the German consulate in their home country at least 4–5 months before arrival.
-A blocked bank account or financial proof is sometimes required to obtain the visa.
-For visa details, check the German embassy website in your home country and contact.

 Application processes